Skip to content

 Testing

-The testing framework (attest) provides a fluent API for writing black-box tests against programs running in Docker containers.
-Tests validate external behavior without accessing implementation internals.
+attest is the testing framework behind clstr challenges.
+It provides a fluent API for writing black-box tests against programs running in Docker containers, validating external behavior without accessing implementation internals.
+The source is at internal/attest.

 package kvstore